 Having your phone ring or display an incoming message while you’re driving can take your attention away from the road, putting you and other users at risk.
 That’s why Apple Maps now has a setting to automatically turn on Do Not Disturb when it detects you’re on the road.

-Notifications will still come through, but they won’t make any noise, causing your iPhone to vibrate, or light up the screen if the phone is locked.
-To have Do Not Disturb activate itself while you’re on the road, go to Settings in iOS then choose Do Not Disturb, then Activate, and Automatically or When Connected to Car Bluetooth.
+Notifications will still come through, but they won’t make any noise, cause your iPhone to vibrate, or light up the screen if the phone is locked.
+To have Do Not Disturb activate automatically while you’re on the road, go to Settings in iOS, then choose Do Not Disturb, Activate, and Automatically or When Connected to Car Bluetooth.

 Make use of indoor maps

-Either zoom into a building on Apple Maps to see if indoor maps are available, or tap the place card at the bottom of the screen to see if it lists individual spots inside the building.
-If a number is displayed on the right, you can browse by floor as well.
+Either zoom into a building on Apple Maps to see if indoor maps are available or tap the place card at the bottom of the screen to see if it lists individual spots inside the location.
+If a number shows up on the right, you can browse by floor as well.

 Let other people know where you are

-Maybe you’re meeting up with a gang of friends in a city location, or maybe you want to let a loved one know you’re alright—whatever the scenario, Apple Maps makes sharing your location very straightforward.
+Maybe you’re meeting up with a gang of friends in a city location, or want to let a loved one know you’re alright—whatever the scenario, Apple Maps offers a straightforward way to share your location.
 Tap on the blue dot that indicates your location on the map in Apple Maps for iOS, then choose Share My Location.

 You’ve got all kinds of options on the pop-up panel that appears.
 You can send a map reference via Messages, via Mail, or just copy the link to your location to paste it into another app.
 This is a one-time deal—your location won’t be shared with any of your contacts on an ongoing basis.